All you need to know about Unix environment variables

 $ echo $HISTFILE /home/shs/.history

 You can create a variable on the command line by using a command like “myvar=11”, but it’s not really an environment variable unless you also export it and it won’t be available in subshells.
-If, instead, you typed “export myvar=11”; the variable will then also be available if you initiate a subshell.
+If, instead, you typed “export myvar=11”, the variable will then also be available if you initiate a subshell.

-Environment variables will only be remembered if you make them permanent (as far as “permanent” goes on a Unix system) by adding them to one of your startup files – like .~/bashrc, ~.profile or ~/.login.
+Environment variables will be remembered only if you make them permanent (as far as “permanent” goes on a Unix system) by adding them to one of your startup files — like .~/bashrc, ~.profile or ~/.login.

 You can get rid of environment variables fairly easily with the unset command, but remember to remove them from the file in which they were set up initially.
 If you remove a variable that you need, you might have some interesting consequences.